Tony-S201/phpunit_course/Basics.md

 }
 ```

-For example, we test that the getFullName() method return always the good result.
+For example, we test that the getFullName() method return always the good result, and nothing if first_name and surname are empty.

 *UserTest.php*
 ```php